- Effort Estimation

 Batch update Effort values

-Starting from v.3.10.1 you can reset or set new efforts for a group of selected cards.
+You can reset or set new efforts for a group of selected cards.

 Here you can set a new effort number or reset it to zero.
 If you see a certain number in the Effort field, it means that all cards in the selection have the same effort set.
 The 'Set new' placeholder means there are different Effort value sets in different cards (if the selection is for a given role).